What is two-factor authentication?

 You will then see a QR code; scan it with your app, and enter the authentication code in the input box.
 You can also enter this code into your app manually.

 That’s it!
 Two-factor authentication is set up.
-If you return to this page in the future, you can view your backup codes or generate new ones— just remember to get rid of the old codes if you do the latter.
+You can find your backup codes or generate new ones from your personal account settings.
+Click Edit your settings followed by Manage under 2FA via auth app.
+Just remember to get rid of the old codes if you do generate new ones.

-If you are an admin on your account, you can see which team members in your account have 2FA enabled or disabled, but it’s not currently possible to enable or disable 2FA for each team member.
+If you are an admin on your account, you can see which type of 2FA is enabled on your team member accounts, but it’s not currently possible to enable or disable 2FA for individual team members.

 No problem!
 We’ve got a few options to get you back in: